amd/ryzen-ai-documentation/docs/inst.rst

 For example, Anaconda requires following paths to be set in the PATH variable ``path\to\anaconda3\``, ``path\to\anaconda3\Scripts\``, ``path\to\anaconda3\Lib\bin\``.
 The PATH variable should be set through the *Environment Variables* window of the *System Properties*.

-Download the MSI installer :download:`https://xcoartifactory:443/artifactory/aie-ipu-prod-local/com/xilinx/ryzenai-installer/main/118/ryzenai-1.2.0.msi` Ryzen AI Software installation package and extract it.
+Download the RyzenAI Software (MSI) installer :download:`https://xcoartifactory:443/artifactory/aie-ipu-prod-local/com/xilinx/ryzenai-installer/main/118/ryzenai-1.2.0.msi`

 Double click of the MSI installer to start the installation steps.
 Follows the instructions on the GUI.

+During the installation process:
+- Accept the terms of the Licence agreement
+- Provide the destination folder for RyzenAI installation or use the default location: ``C:Program Files\RyzenAI\1.2.0``
+- Specify the name for the conda environment, default name: ``ryzen-ai-1.2.0``

 Installation process does the following:
 - Copies the necessary files to ``C:Program Files\RyzenAI\1.2.0`` (Default location)
 - Creates a conda environment
-- User prompt to modify the name of the conda environment, default name: ``ryzen-ai-1.2-ea``
 - Installs all the dependencies within the conda env
 - Installs the :doc:`vai_quant/vai_q_onnx`
 - Installs the `ONNX Runtime <https://onnxruntime.ai/>`_